shimat/LibSVMsharp/README.md

 For more information visit the official [libsvm](http://www.csie.ntu.edu.tw/~cjlin/libsvm/) webpage.

+**This fork project will bring the original [ccerhan/LibSVMsharp](https://github.com/ccerhan/LibSVMsharp) project, which is no longer being updated, into .NET (Core) compatible.**

 ## How to Install

-To install LibSVMsharp, download the [Nuget package](https://www.nuget.org/packages/LibSVMsharp) or run the following command in the Package Manager Console:
+To install LibSVMsharp, download the [Nuget package](https://www.nuget.org/packages/LibSVMsharpCore) or run the following command in the Package Manager Console:

-`PM> Install-Package LibSVMsharp`
+`PM> Install-Package LibSVMsharpCore`

 ## License
 LibSVMsharp is released under the MIT License and libsvm is released under the [modified BSD Lisence](http://www.csie.ntu.edu.tw/~cjlin/libsvm/faq.html#f204) which is compatible with many free software licenses such as GPL.

 ## Example Codes